 Use A Vitamin D Face Mask

-A face mask rejuvenates the skin and helps protect it.
+A face mask may rejuvenate the skin and help protect it.
 You must use vitamin D ingredients to make the mask naturally, but you can also customize it with other ingredients.
 The National Institute of Health provides a list of ingredients rich in vitamin D (11):

 Ingredients: